 - Vaginal dryness is another symptom of menopause that can have an impact on sexual function.

 - Hormone therapy and water-soluble lubricants are two ways to help relieve vaginal dryness associated with menopause.

-How does menopause affect sexual function?
+How does menopause affect sexual function in women?

 Just as every women experiences menopause differently, women may or may not experience changes in sexual function after menopause.
 Since estrogen levels are lower after menopause, some women may notice that their libido, or sex drive, is decreased.
-Low estrogen levels can also lead to a decreased blood flow to the vagina, resulting in difficulty with lubrication or dryness that can make sexual intercourse less pleasant and painful for many women.
+Low estrogen levels can also lead to a decreased blood flow to the vagina, resulting in difficulty with lubrication or in dryness which that can make sexual intercourse less pleasant and painful for many women.

 Not all women report negative changes in sexual function after menopause.
 For example, some women may find sex to be more pleasurable without the fear of unwanted pregnancy or without the potential stresses of having small children.